YOzaz/Laravel-SwiftMailer/README.md

 Package is built in a way, that nothing special needs to be done.
 It's basically a wrapper, which calls additional SwiftMailer transport reset functions before email is being sent.
 So all `Mailer::send()` and similar functions will work out of the box.

+## What about Laravel 5?

+Package supports only Laravel 4 only at the moment.
+However, if you have spare time to adopt it (shouldn't be difficult) - feel free to create a pull request.

 ## License